msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

             turtle.left(90)
         turtle.end_fill()

-It doesn't * *look like* * running the program does anything.
+It doesn't *look like* running the program does anything.
-But it does: Running the program teaches the interpreter a new command, called ``draw_rectangle``.
+*But it does!* Running the program teaches the interpreter a new command.

 To see this, add the following commands starting on line 20 in the code editor.
 Be careful **not** to indent either command.
 They both need to start in the first column.
+These commands are called *function calls*.

 .. raw:: html